October 09, 2020

 Exercise warms you up fastest

 · The fastest way to properly warm up after you swim is exercise.
-A brisk walk after you have fully dressed, or running on the spot, or jumping jacks will stop the shivering in no time.
+A brisk walk after you have fully dressed and recovered, or running on the spot, or jumping jacks will stop the shivering in no time.

 Always respect the Open Water, know your own limits and listen to advice from officials regarding weather and water conditions.